1978 Florida Gators football team

 The 1978 Florida Gators football team represented the University of Florida during the 1978 NCAA Division I-A football season.
 The season was Doug Dickey's ninth and last year as the head coach of the Florida Gators football team.
 The 1978 Florida Gators finished with a 4–7 overall record and a 3–3 Southeastern Conference (SEC) record, tying for fourth among ten SEC teams.
 After a disappointing 1977 season, Dickey had been under pressure to shake up his coaching staff, and he decided to abandon the run-oriented wishbone offense his teams had used for several seasons in favor of a more pro-style system.
 Former Florida quarterback Steve Spurrier, who had lived in Gainesville since wrapping up his NFL career in 1976, was tapped by Dickey to be the Gators' quarterback coach, his first coaching job.

 However, without the proper talent to run the new scheme, Florida's 1978 scoring output was almost identical to 1977's output – about 22 points per game.
 Florida struggled with consistency, never winning consecutive games, losing to traditional rivals Georgia and Florida State, and enduring their first losing season since 1971.
 Days before the final game, Dickey (along with Spurrier and the rest of the coaching staff) were told by University of Florida president Robert Q. Marston that they would be let go after the season.
-Days after the season finale, Florida announced that Clemson coach Charlie Pell had been hired to coach the Gators.
+Days after the season finale, Florida announced that Clemson coach Charley Pell had been hired to coach the Gators.

 Schedule

-Primary source: 2015 Florida Gators Football Media Guide

-Attendance figures: Florida Football '79 (media guide).